CABBI ABCs: A Guide to Our Scientific Terms

 Genome annotation: The process of identifying all genes and coding regions in a sequenced genome, a necessary step for CABBI researchers and others in interpreting genome sequencing data for plants or microbes.

-Issatchenkia orientalis (I. orientalis): One of four oleaginous yeasts targeted by CABBI Conversion researchers to help produce sustainable biofuels and chemicals in plants.
+Issatchenkia orientalis (I. orientalis): One of four oleaginous yeasts (see definition in this section) targeted by CABBI Conversion researchers to help produce sustainable biofuels and chemicals in plants.
 Tolerant of low pH, I. orientalis is being explored as an engineering candidate for the production of organic acids.

 Medium-chain fatty acids (MCFAs): Fatty acids with fewer than 12 carbon chains, which are desirable but less abundant naturally.
 MCFAs are the building blocks for soaps, industrial chemicals, and fuels, typically made from petroleum.
 CABBI teams are engineering yeasts to produce MCFAs from renewable biomass in their research to develop more sustainable bioproducts.